A Master Class in How to Be Inclusive…

 Speaking of its environs, what is the town WMAA is in like, anyway?
 In short — I loved it.
 Like the museum, Greensburg has a welcoming, artsy vibe to it… plus the Westmoreland County Courthouse dome is epic-looking!

 On the recommendation of my Pittsburgh expert friend, Jeremy, I stopped for a bite at the hip White Rabbit cafe in Greensburg, a very short walk across a bridge from WMAA.
 Now, I’m both a chocolate chip cookie and coffee snob, and I can certify that both were off the charts at this eatery.
 Just look at that chocolate ratio in the photo below!

 As perhaps should be expected, even the bridge outside The Westmoreland Museum of American Art is… art.
 It’s covered in words that form poetry, and along the fence above the railroad tracks are love locks.
 Cool place!

 Other Things to Do in the Laurel Highlands:

 Enjoyed the Westmoreland Museum of American Art, and seeking other nearby attractions?
 Here are a few alluring ideas:

 - See the Mister Rogers trolley and puppets in real life!

 - Go to the famed Fallingwater house

-- Tour the art museum in Ligonier, PA
+- Tour the art gallery and museum in Ligonier, PA

 - Laugh at the signs in this farm stand nearby